kevvlvl/reqresapi/README.md

-# Spring Request and Repsonse examples
+# Spring Request and Response examples

 In the following Spring boot REST application, we inject a request scope bean into a singleton via a proxy class.